ABOUT LORI KIRKPATRICK

 My leadership experience also includes serving as:

-• Current member of PHHS Privileging Committee (2015-present), voting member to determine hospital-wide privileging for all medical staff
+• Member of PHHS Privileging Committee (2015-2017), voting member to determine hospital-wide privileging for all medical staff

 • Past Chair of PHHS Advanced Practice Provider Group (2011, 2013), serves to provide continuing medical education to medical practitioners and develop mutually beneficial practice environment for advanced practice providers